 Whether you’re supporting large data centres, cloud environments or advanced AI workloads, our NVIDIA Mellanox® compatibles deliver the reliability and performance your clients expect.

-Our extensive range includes over 680 NVIDIA Mellanox® compatible Network Transceivers, Direct Attach & Active Optical Cables with datarates of 1Gps to 800Gps.
+Our extensive range includes over 680 NVIDIA Mellanox® compatible Network Transceivers, Direct Attach & Active Optical Cables with data rates from 1Gbps to 800Gbps.
 Our transceiver and cable range support both Ethernet and InfiniBand networks including FDR, EDR, HDR and NDR port speeds.

 Our clients have the assurance that they will receive a 100% compatible, MSA compliant version of the OEM product with up to 90% cost savings.